vipul-sharma20/vipul.xyz/_random/building_mechanical_keyboard.md

 style keyboard (image and build montage below).

 Disclaimer: I am still a beginner in the world of mechanical keyboards.
-You might getter better info/opinions on a random reddit thread (that's how I got it)
+You might get better info/opinions on a random reddit thread (that's how I got it)

 I can see that building and buying mechanical keyboards is an expensive hobby.